lech-t/PXE-setup/README.md

 Usage: $0 [–tftp] [–nfs] [–http] [–ftp] [–datadir <directory>] [–all]

-–tftp Run TFTP setup –nfs Run NFS setup –http Run HTTP setup –ftp Run FTP setup –all Setup all of the above –datadir Specify data directory
+--tftp Run TFTP setup --nfs Run NFS setup --http Run HTTP setup --ftp Run FTP setup --all Setup all of the above –datadir Specify data directory

 You can set up the PXE server with TFTP and other chosen protocols.
 You must use the `--tftp` parameter, then pick any other available protocols, like NFS, FTP, HTTP, or just use `--all` to install and set up all of them.
 For TFTP, the path for the boot files is hardcoded: `/srv/tftp`, because it will never need much free space.
 All other files will be served from the same location specified by `--datadir`.